Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

 ## Operating on NumPy arrays

-NumPy provides functions and operators to simplify code that performs mathematical operations on the elements in a NumPy array.
+NumPy provides functions and operators to simplify code that performs mathematical operations on array elements.
 The following example adds 1 to every item in an array:

 ```python
 lets_do_math = np.array([[1, 2], [3, 4], [5, 6]])